SirBuitrago/FSJS-TechDegree-Project3-InteractiveForm/README.md

 # TechDegree-Project3-Interactive-Form

+Project 3 of the Full Stack JavaScript Tech Degree.

 A simple interactive form site for a mock conference - that checks for valid input of creditentials.
 Such as name, email, phone-number, address and credit card information.
 It also has a drop down style menu, for t-shirts associated with that conference.
 The styles change depending on the size of the shirts.

 For individualizing the project, I added a code snippet that gave the "full stack" header a neon sign glow - that emits a hue every few seconds.
 As well as changed the background to a brick pattern.